Chargé d'affaires

-A chargé enjoys the same privileges and immunities as an ambassador under international law, and normally these extend to their aides too.
+A chargé enjoys the same privileges and immunities as an ambassador under international law, and normally these extend to their aides as well.
 However, chargés d'affaires are outranked by ambassadors and have lower precedence at formal diplomatic events.
 In most cases, a diplomat serves as a chargé d'affaires on a temporary basis in the absence of the ambassador.
 In unusual situations, in cases where disputes between the two countries make it impossible or undesirable to send agents of a higher diplomatic rank, a chargé d'affaires may be appointed for an indefinite period.

 Types of chargés

 Chargés d'affaires ad interim ("a.i.") are those who temporarily head a diplomatic mission in the absence of the accredited head of that mission.
 It is usual to appoint a minister-counsellor, counsellor, or embassy secretary as chargé d'affaires ad interim, and that person is presented to the foreign minister of the receiving state.
 By definition, chargés d'affaires ad interim do not possess diplomatic credentials.

 Chargés d'affaires en pied ("e.p.") are appointed to be permanent heads of mission, in cases where the two countries lack ambassadorial-level relations.
 They are appointed by letters of credence from the foreign minister of the sending state to the foreign minister of the receiving state.
 Chargés d'affaires en pied have precedence over chargés d'affaires ad interim, but are outranked by ambassadors.
 They are sometimes referred to as chargés d'affaires ad hoc or en titre.